erkaiyublog/erkaiyublog.github.io/_posts/2025-05-30-having-fun-with-arm64-linux-kernel.md

 > 2. ```primary_entry``` function can be found in ```linux/arch/arm64/kernel/head.S```, at the end of this function there is a function call to ```__cpu_setup```, where the MMU is set up and you get virtual addresses mapped to physical ones.

 ## How Does QEMU Emulate Kernel Booting?
+There are two options to load a kernel in QEMU:
+1. Boot via UEFI firmware.
+2. Direct Linux kernel boot.

+When booting via UEFI firmware, pass in command-line arguments like ```-bios QEMU_EFI.fd``` when launching QEMU, and QEMU loads a UEFI firmware binary into memory, which runs like it would on real hardware.

+When booting directly as Linux kernel, pass in command-line arguments like ```-kernel Image```, QEMU will load the kernel into guest RAM, then it will load the device tree and set up CPU registers, after which it will transfer control to the kernel.

 # ```.word``` Directives and ```udf``` Instructions
 In ARM64 kernel image objdump, one can observe many instances of ```.word``` directives, examples can be found in the [Some Booting Process Introduction](#some-booting-process-introduction) section above.
 These ```.word``` entries contain data rather than executable code.